CortalUX/tasktracker-logicapps/README.md

 ## Installation

 > You need a logic app for responding to emails, and a logic app for downloading emails.
-These are not currently packaged - they will be.

 Open config.example.js.

-Change `url_actions` and `ùrl_emails` to the url for your logic app.
+Change `url_actions` and `ùrl_emails` to the urls for your logic apps.
 Change `email_sig` to your email signature.

 Rename config.example.js to config.js.